michalroots/michalroots.github.io/_posts/2022-03-24-gratitude-tokens.md

 ## Notes
 - Tokens don't need to stay within a community.
 Make them travel ⛵️and remember to *GWYC*.
-- If you recieve a gratitude token out of nowhere and/or decide to introduce this game in your community, I'd love to connect with you.
+- If you receive a gratitude token out of nowhere and/or decide to introduce this game in your community, I'd love to connect with you.
 - Idea to explore: *Gratitude Token Burn Ceremony*
 - Idea to explore: *Programmable Tokens* - use the backside of the token to add extra instructions to the token